worldwidepixel/worldwidepixel-website/src/content/music/wildflower.md

 The original soundtrack for Spirit Studios' Hollow, and my first release.

 Will always hold a special place in my heart.

+### Song notes

+**Wildflower** is the first track made for Hollow.
+Even though the project file has been lost (or more accurately, ruined), I am lucky to have relatively high quality versions of the song that were able to be used.
+Out of sheer luck, I think it projects the vibe of "hollowness" perfectly.
+Here's [and old work-in-progress mix](/misc/oldflower.mp3) of it.

+**Waterlily** (this W trend is odd, isn't it?) was made soon after.
+The song plays in the Swamp, and is meant to bring yet again a sense of calm.
+In hindsight, it should have been longer.

+**Echo** is creepy ambience.
+No doubt about it.
+Not much to say, though I think a cello appears in there somewhere?

+**Postmortem** is a beam of light in the darkness- you've managed to find the treasure!
+While the song itself is a bit of a winding road, you eventually find yourself back home.